 The country is endowed with stunning coastlines and beaches, archeological sites, historical landmarks, and religious locations, as well as hills, islands, woods, and jungles.
 It also has a picturesque interior with numerous waterways and agricultural fields.
 It boasts lovely heritage and historical treasures, as well as stunning beaches, notably the world's longest beach.
 In order to best utilize its natural resources, the nation has created amenities including modern hotels, motels, rest house, youth hostels, restaurants, and communication technologies that can be found at practically all tourist destinations.
 Some of the better-known tourist spots are: Sundarbans - home of the Royal Bengal Tiger, Sylhet - the land of two leaves and a bud, Mahastangarh - the ancient seat of Buddhist rule, Mainamati - the seat of lost dynasties, Kuakata -where the sun rises and sets in the sea, Cox's Bazar - the tourist capital and St. Martin's Island - pearl in the sea.
-The only coral island of Bangladesh, Saint Martin's Island called this island as 'Narikel Jinjira'.
+The only coral island of Bangladesh, Saint Martin's is situated in about 8 km west of the north-west coast of Myanmar at the mouth of the Naf River.
+The people of Saint Martin's Island called this island as 'Narikel Jinjira'.
 The Mouza name of this island is 'Jinjira Dwip'.
 There is surrounding in another coral island of Saint Martin's - which is Chera Dwip.